Jake88/momentum_tool/documentation/GAME_DESIGN.md

 - I think single symbol could be removed from the basic market.
 You are simply NEVER going to choose a single.
 MAYBE a single wild, but even that is super unlikely I think.
 - Need to change the cross over tile to be a 5 lane cross over to reduce confusion.
 - Game pace seemed reasonable, but again I felt like the powers made it overly complex and didn't really feel fun.
+- Alternative option for AI: Only duplicate the single movement cardsin the movement deck, and add the text "If in advanced mode, draw and extra AI card".

 ### Actions
+- Next game play without any driver / upgrades to see if the catch up mechanic and power up cards feel OK or not.
+Maybe even play with 4 "players" as opposed to two AI.